 SMPS or PSU is the component that supplies power to your major computer components.
-In this blog I have many useful articles regarding SMPS and continuing with that here I will tell you about the different types connectors or cables of a SMPS that supply power to various computer components and devices.
+In this blog I have many useful articles regarding SMPS and continuing with that here I will tell you about the different types of connectors or cables of an SMPS that supply power to various computer components and devices.

 Know more about SMPS / PSU by going through these Posts

 - How to Find the Best PSU for your PC